 Does apple cider vinegar kill fleas?
-To make your life and that of your pets as stress-free as possible, proper flea extermination is a must.
+To make your life and that of your pets as stress-free as possible, proper flea extermination is necessary.

 There is one tested method employed by many pet owners to get rid of fleas: Vinegar solution for fleas.
 I take a closer look at how you can get rid of fleas with vinegar and Dawn dish soap.

-Does Apple Cider Vinegar Kill Fleas – Step by Step
+Does Apple Cider Vinegar Kill Fleas?
+Natural Flea Repellent

 One way to win the war against fleas is to add a few drops of vinegar to your pets’ drinking water.
-This has the effect of repelling fleas as the pet’s skin and blood become too acidic or unpalatable.
+This affects repelling fleas as the pet’s skin and blood becomes too acidic or unpalatable.
 However, never attempt this method on your cat as it can tolerate the acidity levels.

 If your pet doesn’t like the taste even after lowering the amount of vinegar added to their water, don’t despair.
 You can buy a vinegar capsule online.
-You and your pet will definitely love it: your pet and homestay flea-free and as an added bonus, it boosts the pet’s immune system and also acts as a deodorizer.
+You and your pet will definitely love it: your pet and homestay flea-free, and as a bonus, it boosts the pet’s immune system and also acts as a deodorizer.

 2: Shampooing and Rinsing the pet

-To treat your pet, you first need to bath it in water and Dawn dish soap, and then rinse it with a soapy water and vinegar solution.
+To treat your pet, you first need to bathe it in water and Dawn dish soap and then rinse it with a soapy water and vinegar solution.
 What you need include:

 – Dawn Dish Soap, – Vinegar, – Flea comb, and – Bowl.